-The CENCO is recommendate for .
-The SENCO is responsible for: Coordinating all the support for children with Special Educational Needs and or Disabilities (SEND), and developing Glenbrook Primary School's SEND Information Report to ensure that the appropriate provision is in place in order to meet the needs of all SEND children.
+The Special Educational Needs Co-ordinator (SENDCo) The SENDCo is responsible for: Coordinating all the support for children with Special Educational Needs and or Disabilities (SEND), and developing Glenbrook Primary School's SEND Information Report to ensure that the appropriate provision is in place in order to meet the needs of all SEND children.
 Ensuring that parents/carers are fully involved in their child's learning and decision_making regarding their SEND.
-The Special Educational Liaising with external agencies e.g. Speech and Language Therapy, Educational Psychology etc. Updating the school's SEND record of need.
-Needs Co-ordinator Providing specialist support and appropriate training for teachers and support staff.
-(SENCO) Supporting your child's class teacher to create Individual Education Plans (IEP) for children with an EHC Plan or learning plans for children who require more individualised support.
+Liaising with external agencies e.g. Speech and Language Therapy, Educational Psychology etc. Updating the school's SEND record of need.
+Providing specialist support and appropriate training for teachers and support staff.
+Supporting your child's class teacher to create termly Learning Plans for children with an EHC Plan or for children who require more individualised support.
 Identifying and collating information for Education, Health and Care Plans when needed.
-How to contact your SENCO: SENCOs, wherever possible, are available on the school gate at the beginning and end of the day so that you can speak with them to arrange an appointment.
-Alternatively, you can speak to the class teacher to arrange for the SENCO to contact you, or telephone the school to make an appointment. speak directly to the SENCO.
-Support Staff Support Staff work alongside your child's class teacher and SENCO to support all children's learning needs.
-Teaching Assistant (TA) Members of Support Staff may be allocated to work with a pupil with special educational needs and/or disabilities, or may provide specialist support in a particular area, such as speech and language therapy.
-Key Adult Teaching Assistant Special Educational Needs Practitioner (SENP) A child may receive support from a number of adults.
+How to contact your SENDCo: SENDCos, wherever possible, are available on the school gate at the beginning and end of the day so that you can speak with them to arrange an appointment.
+Alternatively, you can speak to the class teacher to arrange for the SENDCo to contact you, or telephone the school to make an appointment. speak directly to the SENDCo.
+Support Staff Teaching Assistant (TA) Support Staff work alongside your child's class teacher and SENDCo to support all children's learning needs.
+Members of Support Staff may be allocated to work with a pupil with special educational needs and/or disabilities, or may provide specialist support in a particular area, such as speech and language Key Adult Teaching Assistant therapy.
+Special Educational Needs Practitioner (SENP) A child may receive support from a number of adults.
 You will be informed of any additional interventions your child is receiving.
 A conversation with the class teacher or SENCO will give you a full overview of this support.
 If you would like to speak to the support staff working with your child, please feel free to do so through your child's class teacher.
-Higher Level Teaching Assistant (HLTA) At Glenbrook Primary School we welcome regular dialogue between parents and all staff on how a child's day we actively encourage this continued feedback.
+Higher Level Teaching Assistant (HLTA) At Glenbrook Primary School we welcome regular dialogue between parents and all staff on how a child's day has been and we actively encourage this continued feedback.